Porting: Porting compilers

-An interpreter is less complex and therefore easier to port than a code generator, because it is not able to do code optimizations due to its limited view of the program code (it only sees one instruction at a time, and you need a sequence to do optimization).
+An interpreter is less complex and therefore easier to port than a code generator, because it is not able to do code optimizations due to its limited view of the program code (it only sees one instruction at a time, and users need a sequence to do optimization).
 Some interpreters are extremely easy to port, because they only make minimal assumptions about the instruction set of the underlying hardware.
 As a result, the virtual machine is even simpler than the target CPU.

 Writing the compiler sources entirely in the programming language the compiler is supposed to translate, makes the following approach, better known as compiler bootstrapping, feasible on the target machine: